 Alternative lending has been around since banks and SBA loans, but the 2008 recession gave the industry a major boost.
 After the recession, banks were legally required to enforce strict loan requirements, meaning businesses with less than perfect credit scores (anything below 700) would likely be rejected after a long and tedious application process.
 To help the market of small business owners unable to get funding, FundKite and other similar companies began alternative lending.

 Most companies will have their year established date as around 2010 because that’s when the market really opened up.
 Funding companies worked hard to build themselves an honest and trustworthy reputation helping recovering small businesses after many years of bad companies previously tainting similar money lending formats.
 While the rates of purchasing future receivables are generally higher than a bank’s interest rates, alternative lending allows businesses to receive large amounts of funding within a few days, sometimes even hours.
 This is useful when a transportation company’s truck breaks down or a pizzeria’s oven decides to quit.
 Alternative lending companies also are more likely to accept low credit scores, even as low as 520.
 While deals can be high risk, the terms are short, making them more fundable and as the industry grows, more regulations are being put in place to protect the merchants as well as the funders.
 FundKite understands that low credit scores can be caused from lingering start up expenses and high credit scores can be false due to nubile operations.
 We evaluate the overall health of the business, not just the credit scores that banks are forced to rely on.

 Fast forward 10 years to 2018.
-The alternative lending industry, still often referred to as MCA industry, is comprised of several dozen companies with funders, brokers and ISOs providing small to large businesses with over $50 billion in working capital.
+The alternative finance industry, still often referred to as MCA industry, is comprised of several dozen companies with funders, brokers and ISOs providing small to large businesses with over $50 billion in working capital.
 We as an industry continue to serve the underserved market, helping businesses achieve their goals with the necessary additional cash flow that banks and SBA loans cannot provide.